pydata-tallinn/pydata-tallinn.github.io/src/pages/index.md

 ## Meetups

 We try to organize quarterly meetups.
+The best way to find out about future events is to join our [meetup.com group](https://www.meetup.com/pydata-tallinn/).
+You'll get an email when we schedule new events.

 We are always looking for speakers.
-If you are interested in giving a future talk, workshop, or some other type of content, [submit at a proposal here](https://forms.gle/p67CDXR7pxzwRaa98).
+If you are interested in giving a future talk, workshop, or some other type of content, [submit at a proposal here](https://forms.gle/p67CDXR7pxzwRaa98) ([more info](faq#whats-the-format-for-talks)).

 ## Official Stuff